 Karyn has worked on vegetable farms, both cow and goat dairy farms, sheep farms, poultry operations, and a container plant nursery.
 After working on farms for seven years, in 2005, Karyn started her own farm business (Old Tarboo Farm) in Quilcene.
 After two years leasing land in Quilcene, she decided it was time to purchase her own piece of earth and began her search.
 In early 2007, Karyn found the piece of property which is now Red Dog Farm.
 Karyn started out leasing the land from Jefferson Land Trust in a creative lease to own ground lease agreement.
 In 2011, Karyn purchased the land.

 Since her early farming days, Karyn has developed a true passion for production farming.
 She loves growing tons of vegetables to feed her community.
 Karyn’s life goals of health, community and sustainability keep her grounded in her farming path.
-When she’s not farming, Karyn enjoys spending time with her husband, doing yoga and puttering in the kitchen.
+When she’s not farming, Karyn enjoys spending time with her husband and daughter, doing yoga and puttering in the kitchen.